 I have enjoyed them ever since.
 There really is no other speaker quite like the Heresy.
 So, to the earlier point- are they or aren’t they an audiophile speaker?
 Are they just a party speaker?
 I think this boils down to what kind of an audiophile you really are.
 The thing about the Heresys, as pointed out in the Stereophile article, is that they are fast speakers.
 Now, does fast equal accurate?
 Not necessarily.
 Every speaker has a flavor, regardless of what anyone will tell you, and these definitely have a flavor.
 Maybe their flavor is “party flavor” after all, but if that’s the case, this is one hell of a party.

 The voice (flavor) of the Heresy is absolutely a very forward one.
 There is no mistaking the horn-loaded sound.
-Yet, the acoustic suspension (corrected: infinite baffle) design does make the bass a bit more subtle and tight than other Klipsch products.
+Yet, the acoustic suspension (some have argued infinite baffle) design does make the bass a bit more subtle and tight than other Klipsch products.
 For that reason, many Heresy owners choose to couple them with a subwoofer.
 I do.
 I’ve experimented with several.
 Currently, I’m using them with a passive sub, and am quite happy.
 They don’t need much help in the low end, just a little.
 Their 99dB sensitivity rating means they really make the most out of the 50 watts per channel that the Pioneer sends them.
 Yes, these really will get loud.
 Party loud.

 Back to the Heresys not being audiophile speakers… how do we define what an audiophile product is?
 The Heresys will bring out things in recordings you just won’t hear with other speakers.
 There are details, subtleties, and elements that they bring out in the soundstage that are unique to only them.
 How is that not an audiophile product?
 Speaking of soundstage, when properly placed, they have amazing imaging that is very tough to duplicate.
 Now, for me, I choose to elevate them on stands about 24” and fire them straight at me.
 Many people choose to keep them on the floor and use angled risers.
 Your choice.